oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   kubectl apply -f /tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml
   ```

+  > Note: If you are choosing not to use the predefined domain resource yaml file and instead created your own domain resource file earlier, then substitute your custom file name in the above command.
+You might recall that we suggested naming it `/tmp/mii-sample/mii-initial.yaml`.

   If you run `kubectl get pods -n sample-domain1-ns --watch`, then you should see the introspector job run and your WebLogic Server pods start.
 The output should look something like this:

   {{%expand "Click here to expand." %}}